badiniibrahim/badiniibrahim/README.md

-- 👋 Hi, I’m <strong>Badini m'm a skilled software developer with experience in TypeScript and JavaScript, and expertise in frameworks like React, Node.js, and Flutter. </strong>
+- 👋 Hi, I’m <strong>Badini, i'm a skilled software developer with experience in TypeScript and JavaScript, and expertise in frameworks like React, Node.js, and Flutter. </strong>
 - 👀  I'm a Full Stack Web React, Next.js and Flutter Developer skilled in MERN stack who focuses on writing neat, clean, elegant and efficient code.